2.9.1 – Procedure – Academic Standing & Financial Aid Satisfactory Academic Progress

-Academic Plan – A student who is required by an institution to complete, during a probationary period, specific requirements contained in an academic plan developed for that student by the institution.
+Subpart A: Academic Plan.
+A student who is required by an institution to complete, during a probationary period, specific requirements contained in an academic plan developed for that student by the institution.

-Evaluation Period – Institutions shall measure Satisfactory Academic Progress at the end of each academic term or at the mid-point of programs less than one year in length.
+Subpart B: Payment Period.
+Institutions shall measure Satisfactory Academic Progress at the end of each academic semester.

-Financial Aid Suspension of Students on Warning Status – A student on financial aid suspension status is not eligible to receive financial aid.
+Subpart C: Financial Aid Suspension of Students on Warning Status.
+A student on financial aid suspension status is not eligible to receive financial aid.
 Students whose financial aid eligibility has been suspended may regain his or her eligibility only through the institution’s appeal process or when they are again meeting the institution’s financial aid satisfactory academic progress cumulative grade point average and completion percentage standards.

-Maximum Time Frame – The maximum number of cumulative attempted credits within which a student must complete his or her academic program.
+Subpart D: Maximum Time Frame.
+The maximum number of cumulative attempted credits within which a student must complete his or her academic program.

-Probation Status – A status under which a student who has successfully appealed a suspension shall regain his or her financial aid eligibility for one evaluation period, after which he or she must either have met the institution’s cumulative GPA and Completion Percentage standards, or have successfully completed the requirements of an academic plan developed for that student by the institution.
+Subpart E: Probation Status.
+A status under which a student who has successfully appealed a suspension shall regain his or her financial aid eligibility for one payment period, after which he or she must either have met the institution’s cumulative GPA and Completion Percentage standards, or have successfully completed the requirements of an academic plan developed for that student by the institution.

-Qualitative Measure – The Grade Point Average (GPA) a student must maintain in order to retain financial aid eligibility.
+Subpart F: Qualitative Measure.
+The Grade Point Average (GPA) a student must maintain in order to retain financial aid eligibility.

-Quantitative Measure – The “Pace” at which a student must progress through his or her program in order to retain financial aid eligibility.
+Subpart G: Quantitative Measure.
+The “Pace” at which a student must progress through his or her program in order to retain financial aid eligibility.

-Required Completion Percentage – The percentage of cumulative attempted credits that a student must successfully complete in order to retain financial aid eligibility.
+Subpart H: Required Completion Percentage.
+The percentage of cumulative attempted credits that a student must successfully complete in order to retain financial aid eligibility.

-Warning Status – A status under which a student shall continue to retain her or his financial aid eligibility for one-evaluation period despite a determination that she or he has not met either an institution’s grade point average standards, or completion percentage standard or both.
+Subpart I: Warning Status.
+A status under which a student shall continue to retain her or his financial aid eligibility for one payment period despite a determination that she or he has not met either an institution’s grade point average standards, or completion percentage standard or both.